Skip to content

 A holding company is a business entity that usually doesn’t conduct business operations, create a product, or offer any services.
 It holds the controlling stocks of other companies.
 These companies are also termed parent companies or umbrellas.
 The structure of these companies is generally a corporation or Limited Liability Company (LLC).
 The companies in which these holding companies hold stocks are known as their subsidiaries.

 Although a parent companies own the controlling stocks of a company, it might not actively participate in running the business.
-However, it may oversee the management decisions of the company.
+However, it may overlook the management decisions of the company.
 A holding is safe from the losses accrued by its subsidiaries.
 This means that the holding company is not liable to pay the creditors of its subsidiaries in times of bankruptcy or business loss.

 How Does A Holding Company Work?